klaudiakoc/portfolio/README.md

 ### My bug reports
   - The examples of [bugs](https://drive.google.com/drive/folders/1IIo8k6T1jtIad_W0OAhpwXInrpKvQ76x?usp=share_link) reported by me in the Jira and Mantis systems.

-### My resume
-[A website presenting my CV](), created as a result of learning HTML, CSS and Chrome DevTools.
-The objective of this site is to show the recruiters my resume in a more interactive version.

 ## Skills
   - Knowledge of ISTQB (Foundation Level);
   - Web, desktop, mobile testing;